influxdata/influxdb-client-java/spring/README.md

 ## Actuator for InfluxDB2 micrometer registry

-To enable export metrics to **InfluxDB 2.x** you need to include `micrometer-core` on your classpath.
+To enable export metrics to **InfluxDB 2.x** you need to include `micrometer-registry-influx` on your classpath.
 (Due to package conflicts, the `spring-boot-actuator` may have relied on an earlier version of the `micrometer-core`.
 Therefore, it is necessary to specify a higher version here.)

 The default configuration can be override via properties: